Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Preliminaries

 Matroid constraints are relevant in the context of sensor scheduling~\cite{KrauseGolovin14}.
 In such problems one has a grid of available sensors that can be activated as needed.
 To conserve energy or operating costs, the OED problem seeks to find optimal times for activating each sensor.
 Matroid constraints limit the number of sensors that can be active at any single measurement time.
 This type of sensing strategy is also discussed in~\cite[Chapter 4]{Ucinski05} from a different perspective, where the term \emph{scanning sensors} is used to refer to such measurement setups.

 Knapsack constraints on the other hand allow elements of $V$ to have varying costs, and constrain the total cost of a feasible subset to be below a given budget.
-This is relevant in sensor placement problems where different types of sensors, providing varying levels of accuracy or measuring different physical quantities, are used.
+This is relevant in sensor placement problems where different types of sensors, which provide varying levels of accuracy or measure different physical quantities, are used.